Etejerina/a-walk-in-python/day_5.md

 > Note that we are just emulating the range built-in method.
 In a moment you will see why...

 Now we have that function that looks pretty much like a regular function, except for the yield statement.
-The *yield* will return the value in the statement, and wait to continue the execution, but it needs to be done with the *next()* method, otherwise would behave as a regular function.
+The *yield* will return the value in the statement, and wait to continue the execution, but it needs to be done with the *next()* method, otherwise it would behave as a regular function.

 Let's continue...